IroncladTS/Foundation/research-goals.md

 ## Setting the stage for the interview

-The following is an email template that we'll use to reach out to people we'd like to interview
+:envelope: The following is an email template that we'll use to reach out to people we'd like to interview

 ```